Rotary District 7750 Membership Event Grants

 Apply NOW for a District 7750 Membership Event Grant!

-Plan TWO specific membership events with a complete set of intentional strategies, and the District will provide the funding!
+Plan a specific membership event with a complete set of intentional strategies, and the District will provide the funding!

 To encourage clubs to plan and execute successful membership events, District 7750 will provide grants to cover event expenses.
-Clubs that plan and execute two complete events (all Event Requirements below considered) are eligible to receive a grant of up to $15 per guest to cover the expenses of the event ($300 maximum grant per event).
+Clubs that plan and execute a successful event (all Event Requirements below considered) are eligible to receive a grant of up to $15 per guest to cover the expenses of the event ($300 maximum grant per event).

 Clubs that have done multiple membership events with fewer participants have been most successful.
-For this grant, TWO Membership Events are included and required — one to be held in January to mid-February, the second to be held in March or April.
-Both must be completed by May 1, 2019.
+For this grant, one Membership Event is required.
+It must be held between September 15 and October 30, 2019.

-To qualify for a Membership Event Grant, a club must plan and execute all elements of two successful events:
+To qualify for a Membership Event Grant, a club must plan and execute all elements of a successful event:

 - Lead time – Schedule the events 6 to 8 weeks from the initial kickoff and invitation time window to avoid short-term schedule conflicts to allow time for members to invite prospects.
-Events must be complete, including follow-up activities, by May 1, 2019
+Events must be complete and final report/reimbursement request submitted by November 15, 2019.

 - Venue/Logistics – Plan for a suitable venue in terms of space, setup, refreshments and A/V equipment